medcomdk/dk-medcom-carecommunication-testscripts/input/pagecontent/testscripts.md

 [^1]: Include one attachment of each mimetype.
 [^2]: This test script is only relevant, if the system supports the user can select a specific part of the CareCommunciation to forward.
-[^3]: This test script is only relevant, if the system supports the entire subset of formatting.

 <!--
 ### Receive CareCommunication test scripts